timnon/pyschedule/README.md

 [('wash', 'Alice', 0.0, 2.0), ('cook', 'Alice', 2.0, 3.0), ('clean', 'Bob', 0.0, 3.0)]
 ```

-The default objective is to minimize the latest completion time of any task (MakeSpan).
+Her we use a makespan objective.
 Hence, Alice should do the washing from 0 to 2 and then do the cooking from 2 to 3, whereas Bob will only do the cleaning from 0 to 3.
 This will ensure that both are done after three hours.
 This table representation is a little hard to read, if you want a visualization, first install matplotlib:

 ```
 pip install matplotlib